WellthCare

 Option 3: Add Prescription Drug Coverage Through a Health Insurance Exchange or Marketplace

-If you are an individual or small employer, you can purchase a plan through the Health Insurance Marketplace that includes prescription drug coverage.
+If you're an individual or small employer, you can buy a plan through the Health Insurance Marketplace that includes prescription drug coverage.
 Under the Affordable Care Act (ACA), all qualified health plans must cover essential health benefits, including prescription drugs.
-However, this option may be more limited for employers with large group plans.
+But this option may be more limited for employers with large group plans.

 Option 4: Use a Health-to-Wealth Ecosystem That Redefines Coverage

-The most forward-leaning approach is to adopt a system like WellthCare Complete™, which is a full self-funded replacement for traditional BUCA plans.
+The most forward-leaning approach is to adopt a system like WellthCare Complete™, a full self-funded replacement for traditional BUCA plans.
 According to the WellthCare brand guide, this system automatically includes an aligned pharmacy benefit that employees love because it ties directly to their health actions and financial rewards.
-The prescription drug coverage is not an add-on; it is built into the ecosystem.
+The prescription drug coverage isn't an add-on — it's built into the ecosystem.

 • Employees earn $0-co-pay care used first, reducing out-of-pocket spending on medications.